-The maximum allowable permitted production and spacing of all wells within the District will be regulated by the District according to the Rules of the District.
-Well spacing and the rate of production of the well will be dependent on the management zone and the aquifer associated with the well, and other factors included in the Rules of the District.
+The maximum allowable permitted production per acre and spacing of all wells within the District will be regulated by the District according to the Rules of the District.
+Well spacing and the rate of production of the well will be dependent on the management zone, management area, and the aquifer associated with the well, and other factors included or associated with in the Rules of the District.
 In order to achieve a balance between production and conservation of groundwater resources, the District will establish criteria for evaluating whether the impacts from an aggregate of wells associated with one or more operating permits to be unreasonable.
-Among the factors that the District will used to evaluate unreasonable impacts is land subsidence, degradation of water quality, reduction of saturated aquifer thickness, and reduction of pressure head in a well.